 PODCASTS: People with drug-resistant TB face significant economic and social costs and only 1 in 3 access quality care.
 Reaching the missing patients remains a significant public health challenge.
 To address this, WHO reviews the latest evidence to set norms and standards for the diagnosis and care of drug-resistant TB.
 WHO works with countries, partners and civil society to expand rapid molecular diagnosis to detect drug-resistance, and to increase access to better and more effective treatments.
 Listen to the audio-podcasts!

 CAMPAIGN MATERIALS: Since 2000, an estimated 66 million lives were saved through TB diagnosis and treatment.
-Contribute to the next generation of TB treatments.
-Explore the World TB Day 2024: Advocacy and Communication Toolkit.
-Download the poster,banner and postcards.
+The WHO calls for urgent action to address worldwide disruptions in tuberculosis services putting millions of lives at risk.
+Let’s contribute to the next generation of TB treatments.
+Explore the World TB Day 2025: Advocacy and Communication Toolkit and download the poster, banner and postcards.
 Get the communication materials!

 WHY WE CELEBRATE THE DAY?